symfony/symfony-docs/cookbook/service_container/scopes.rst

 If your service depends on a scoped service, the best solution is to put it in the same scope (or a narrower one).
-Usually, this means putting your new service in the `request` service.
+Usually, this means putting your new service in the `request` scope.

 But this is not always possible (for instance, a twig extension must be in the `container` scope as the Twig environment needs it as a dependency).